hpi-swa-teaching/live-programming-systems/projects/elm-debugger/analysis.md

 Generally try to drill down on reasons behind properties of the system.
 Make use of the general observations about the system in arguing about specific properties or mechanisms.

 ## About the System itself
-The system studied is the Elm Debugger.
+The system studied is the time-traveling Elm Debugger.
 The system can be tried out at `http://debug.elm-lang.org/` where three example Elm applications using the debugger are presented.
+Theoretically, the time-traveling debugger could be used while developing an Elm applications.
+Unfortunately, the time-traveling features where removed from the Elm core/Debug package in version 4.0.0.

 ### System boundaries
 What have you looked at exactly?
 Mention the boundaries of the system and state what is included and excluded.
 For example, in Chrome the system might be the developer tools.
 This ignores any JavaScript libraries which might add additional live capabilities to the tools or to the page currently developed.
 Another example are auto-testing setups which span a particular editor, testing framework, and auto-testing tool.